Can I Get a Medicare Supplement Plan If I Have a Medicare Medical Savings Account (MSA) Plan?

 In general, you can’t have other insurance that would cover the medical costs before you meet the Medicare Medical Savings Account (MSA) plan’s yearly deductible.
 However, there may be some types of health insurance policies that you can purchase.
 The limited benefit policies you may be able to sign up for, in addition to your Medicare MSA plan coverage, include routine dental and/or vision services, or long-term care.

-You can enroll in a Medicare Medical Savings Account plan if you already have a Medicare Supplement policy and you won’t be forced to drop your Medicare Supplement policy.
-However, even if you continue to pay your Medicare Supplement premiums, you may get little or no benefit from having a Medicare Supplement plan while you have a Medicare MSA plan.
-The Medicare Supplement policy will not be able to cover any part of your MSA deductible.
+You can enroll in a Medicare Medical Savings Account plan if you already have a Medicare Supplement insurance plan and you won’t be forced to drop your Medicare Supplement insurance plan.
+However, even if you continue to pay your Medicare Supplement insurance plan premiums, you may get little or no benefit from having a Medicare Supplement insurance plan while you have a Medicare MSA plan.
+The Medicare Supplement insurance plan will not be able to cover any part of your MSA deductible.

 *Out-of-network/non-contracted providers are under no obligation to treat Preferred Provider Organization (PPO) plan members, except in emergency situations.
 For a decision about whether we will cover an out-of-network service, we encourage you or your provider to ask us for a pre-service organization determination before you receive the service.
 Please call our customer service number or see your Evidence of Coverage for more information, including the cost-sharing that applies to out-of-network services.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.